marcandrysco/CSE227-Project/rep/rep.md

 # Evaluation
 This is the evaluation.
 It explains how we tested our ideas / implementation, and presents interesting results.

+By randomly corrupting MPEG-4 video files, we were able to trigger a segfault in Firefox's custom memory allocator.

 # Related Work
 This is the related work.
 It talks about stuff other people have done that is similar to what we did.